of Air Quality has the primary responsibility for protecting the health

 Ambient Air Quality Standards.
 To address this responsibility, the

-Department operates a network of nine ambient air quality monitors.
+Department owns and operates a network of eight ambient air quality monitors

-to the ambient air quality monitoring sites operated by the Department,
+the ambient air quality monitoring sites operated by the

 sites within their immediate spheres of influence.
 The site locations